kedjar/Pattern-Recognition/README.md

 # Pattern-Recognition
-This folder contains the research paper and slide presentations for the Pattern Recognition Course
+This folder contains the research paper and slides presentation for the Pattern Recognition Course